QUESTION ONE

 Annually, each household customer consumes on average 30 energy units, a total of

 3 million energy units per year.
-At a markup of 25%, the per unit energy cost for
+At a mark–up of 25%, the per unit energy cost for

 household consumers is £40.00.
 Its current annual sales revenue is £120 million.